 The re-admission of students who did not meet the conditions prescribed during the probationary year will be evaluated.
-The school reserves the right not to admit any student who did not meet the conditions stipulated during the probationary period or who is retained the second time in the same year level.
+The school reserves the right not to admit any student who did not meet the

 C. Graduation Requirements

 A candidate for graduation must complete all the requirements prescribed by the school.